relsqui/flyingpigs/README.md

 optional arguments:
-  -h, --help        show this help message and exit -w, --wrap        wrap output instead of truncating to fit screen -c, --cpu         set the minimum %CPU usage to report -m, --mem[ory]    set the minimum %memory usage to report -r, --res[ource]  set default for both CPU and memory thresholds
+  -h, --help        show this help message and exit -w, --wrap        wrap output instead of truncating to fit screen -s, --serial      connect to hosts one by one instead of in the background -c, --cpu         set the minimum %CPU usage to report -m, --mem[ory]    set the minimum %memory usage to report -r, --res[ource]  set default for both CPU and memory thresholds